The Fuck it Bucket : Two Years Later

 During my drinking years, lots of shit happened.
 I lost three of my closest relatives, I was forced out of a job.
 I lost a business, I lived in an abusive marriage and I nearly lost my career in the worse way possible.
 Yes, I wailed and shouted a lot about all of these losses and injustices, cried many tears, dipped into the most horrendous depression, picked myself up, brushed myself down and started all over again, but I never ever processed the emotions that I felt: I had alcohol to deaden them.

 At the time, I think that I was probably at the emotional level of a 3-year-old.
 I could be mad, I could be sad, but I didn’t grow.
 I couldn’t, I wasn’t able to.
 I was a victim.
 Alcohol made it all go away, then come back: again and again and again.
-Once I stopped drinking, I decided that I would never be that arrogant, self-destructive person again.
+Once back to sobriety, I decided that I would never be that arrogant, self-destructive person again.
 I let the better side of me rise to the top and became the MrsP that most of you know and some of you love.

 What I didn’t realise was that I was simply learning that emotions could be experienced without killing you.
 It took until now to understand that I need the full range of emotions the light and the dark to be the me that I was meant to be.